Paimpol

 Paimpol ([pɛ̃pɔl]; Pempoull) is a commune in the Côtes-d'Armor department in Brittany in northwest France.

-It is a tourist destination, especially during the summer months when people are attracted by its port and beaches.
+It is a popular tourist destination, particularly during the summer months when visitors are drawn to its port and beaches.

 Geography

 The town is located in the north of Brittany, at the western end of the bay of Saint-Brieuc, at the bottom of the bay of Paimpol.